 more pressing issue than the reforms which the social fascists are

 seeking.
-For prison bureaucrats, it’s well documented how healthcare,
+It’s well documented how healthcare,

 and lack thereof, is used as a tool to punish and torture